The Pitchfork Disney: Legacy

 Matthew Lloyd who directed the first production of The Pitchfork Disney has cited the play as marking a turning point in his career as a director.
 He has credited the response from the young audiences who saw the production for giving him the confidence to quit his job as literary-manager of the Hampstead Theatre to instead concentrate on his career as a director: "I don't think I would be a director now, or I think it would have taken much, much longer to get a foothold without Phil[ip Ridley] and that particular play."

-Years after its premiere The Pitchfork Disney gained in reputation, achieving recognition as a major work and highly influential in the development of in-yer-face theatre, which is a form of drama that characterised much new writing in British Theatre during the 1990s.
+Years after its premiere The Pitchfork Disney grew in reputation, achieving recognition as a major work and highly influential in the development of in-yer-face theatre, which is a form of drama that characterised much new writing in British Theatre during the 1990s.

 Bush Theatre artistic director Dominic Dromgoole wrote in 2000 that the play "took the expectations of a normal evening in the theatre, rolled them around a little, jollied them along, tickled their tummy, and then savagely, fucked them up the arse… Performed right at the beginning of 1990, this was one of the first plays to signal a new direction for new writing.
 No politics, no naturalism, no journalism, no issues.
 In its place, character, imagination, wit, sexuality, skin and the soul."

+Playwright and theatre academic Dan Rebellato claims that he saw the play at least four times during the initial run in 1991 and has described the experience of watching it as "a thrilling, bracing shock" as it "overturned my ideas about British theatre".
+In his analysis of The Pitchfork Disney, Rebellato has stated that "The play was startling on its first appearance for its immense theatrical confidence and its lack of an explicitly moral authorial voice, two qualities that seemed, when it opened on 2 January 1991, contradictory. […] The Pitchfork Disney, more than any other play, marks the transition from the political conventions of 1980s theatre to the profound ambiguities of the 1990s."

 Critic and leading expert on In-yer-face theatre, Aleks Sierz, has cited the play as a pioneering work.
 In his introduction to the Methuen Classics edition of the play-text, Sierz wrote "The Pitchfork Disney is not only a key play of the 90s; it is the key play of that decade...
 Its legend grew and grew until it became the pivotal influence on the generation of playwrights that followed.
 It is a foundation text; it separates then from now."
 Sierz credits the play with introducing "a totally new sensibility into British theatre [that] signalled a fresh direction for contemporary playwrighting: one that eschewed realistic naturalism, political ideology and social commentary, and turned auditorium's into cauldron's of sensation", adding that the play was "an agenda setting work: the era of experiential theatre began here".